 A bona fide bargain, the Amazon Fire HD 8 is the best cheap tablet you can buy.
 It’s capable enough to tackle everyday tasks, offering solid battery life, impressive speakers and reassuring build quality – all tied together with Alexa’s assistance.

 There are caveats, of course: screen quality is average, performance mediocre and there’s no longer support for the Charging Dock.
-If you want an affordable tablet that doubles up as an Echo Show, you’ll need to shell out £20 more for the HD 8 Plus (plus another £40 for the dock).
+If you want an affordable tablet that doubles up as an Echo Show, you’ll need to shell out more money for the HD 8 Plus (plus a little extra for the dock).